openshift/aws-ebs-csi-driver-operator/README.md

 This operator is installed by the [cluster-storage-operator](https://github.com/openshift/cluster-storage-operator).

+#### Note: authoritative YAML files to deploy the driver are in github.com/openshift/cluster-storage-operator/tree/master/assets/csidriveroperators/aws-ebs

 # Quick start

 Before running the operator manually, you must remove the operator installed by CSO/CVO